About

 - Fog-of-war exploration and atmospheric music that reacts to danger

-- Vendors and survivors found in rare stable zones within the Warrens
+- Vendors and survivors trapped by the same curse, found in rare stable zones within the Warrens

 Built With